liren2515/GarmentRecovery/doc/DATA_PREPARE.md

 ```

 ## Step 1 - Segmentation
-We use [SAM](https://github.com/facebookresearch/segment-anything) to get the segmentaion masks and [SCHP](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing) to assign sematic labels for the segmentation, respectively.
+We use [SAM](https://github.com/facebookresearch/segment-anything) to get the segmentation masks and [SCHP](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing) to assign sematic labels for the segmentation, respectively.

 First, you can follow the instruction of [SCHP](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing) to install it and download the LIP checkpoint.
 Then you can use the following cmd to get the sematic segmentations.
 ```